apache/age-website/docs/intro/agload.md

 User can load graph in two steps
-- Load Vetices in the first step
+- Load Vertices in the first step
 - Load Edges in the second step

 **User must create graph and labels before loading data from files**